-To apply for leave, a faculty member shall complete a formal subbatical leave request form and submit it to the Palmetto College Campus Dean detailing the reason for the leave.
+To apply for leave, a faculty member shall complete a formal subbatical leave request form and submit it to their Palmetto College campus dean detailing the reason for the leave.
 The faculty member shall submit this letter at least one year before the leave is expected to begin.

-A request for sabbatical leave must be approved by the Palmetto College Campus Dean, the Palmetto College Chancellor, and the Provost.
+A request for sabbatical leave must be approved by the Palmetto College campus dean, the chancellor of Palmetto College, and the provost.

-Upon approval of a request for leave, a faculty member shall agree, in writing, to return to the faculty member's current position at the University for at least one year.
-A faculty member who fails to fulfill this obligation shall be liable to the University for repayment of all money received during the leave.
-If the faculty member becomes permanently disabled or dies while on leave, the University shall not exercise the right of repayment.
+Upon approval of a request for leave, a faculty member shall agree, in writing, to return to the faculty member's current position at the university for at least one year.
+A faculty member who fails to fulfill this obligation shall be liable to the university for repayment of all money received during the leave.
+If the faculty member becomes permanently disabled or dies while on leave, the university shall not exercise the right of repayment.

 Within three months of completing leave, a faculty member shall submit a written report detailing the faculty member's accomplishments during the leave.
-The reviewing administrator shall forward this report, with a written evaluation of whether adequate use was made of the leave, through the usual channels to the Palmetto College Chancellor and the Provost.
-If a faculty member fails to fulfill this requirement or the Chancellor and/or the Provost determines, after consultation with the Palmetto College Campus Dean, that the faculty member has made inadequate use of the leave, the faculty member may be required to repay all or part of the money received from the University while on leave.
+The reviewing administrator shall forward this report, with a written evaluation of whether adequate use was made of the leave, through the usual channels to the chancellor of Palmetto College and the provost.
+If a faculty member fails to fulfill this requirement or the chancellor and/or the provost determines, after consultation with the campus dean, that the faculty member has made inadequate use of the leave, the faculty member may be required to repay all or part of the money received from the university while on leave.
 The written report is to be submitted as part of the faculty member's file during the next application for promotion or post-tenure review.